pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

 ```

-- Refresh all GPT ad-slots after every 20 seconds but only if GPT ad-slot is in view
+- Refresh all GPT ad-slots after 20 seconds but only if GPT ad-slot is in view 100%
 ```
 pbjs.setConfig({
     'pubmaticAutoRefresh': {